 To say that women don’t need ovulation except to make a baby would be like saying that men don’t need testosterone except to make a baby!

-It’s the cycle that’s beneficial, not the bleed.
-The bleed is only an inevitable outcome, because, in general, it’s not possible to ovulate but then not have a bleed.
-(Except in the case of pregnancy, hysterectomy, or the hormonal IUD.
+It’s the cycle and hormones that are beneficial, not the bleed.
+The bleed is only an inevitable outcome of an ovulatory cycle, because, in general, it’s not possible to ovulate but then not go on to have a bleed (except in the case of pregnancy, hysterectomy, or the hormonal IUD.)

 The hormonal IUD (Mirena) is unique in that, unlike all other types of hormonal birth control, it does not suppress ovulation.

-With most types of birth control, you bleed but don’t ovulate.
+With the pill, women bleed but don’t ovulate.

-With the hormonal IUD, you can ovulate but not bleed.
+With the hormonal IUD, women can ovulate but not bleed.